linux-system-roles/sap-hana-preconfigure/README.md

 Contribution
 ------------

-Please read [./README.DEV.md](the developer guidelines)  if you want to contribute
+Please read the [developer guidelines](./README.DEV.md)  if you want to contribute

 License
 -------